RocketDerp/April14_2025/Grim_Blunt/Hate_Itself/Prizing_Hate_Values.md

 2. Say age 26 to age 28.
 Both within 2 years of each other at minimum age 26
 3. Dating / courtship for 30 days.
 4. Fall in love, move in together / cohabitate.
 Experience living with each other for 18 months
-5. Free adult choice to get engaged for 90 days
+5. Free adult choice to get engaged to be married for 90 days.
+A ritual to ensure this lifelong / eternal commitment is being faced with free thinking and mental pondering.
+90 day undo period.
-6. Married / wedding of reasonable expense. $2,000 to $6,000 like a Thanksgiving oR Chirstmas gathering / meal for friends and family.
+6. Age 26 (assuming couple met at age 26).
+Married / wedding of reasonable expense. $2,000 to $6,000 like a Thanksgiving oR Chirstmas gathering / meal for friends and family.
 7. No immediate children.
-May choose to have children after 18 months married, age 30
+May choose to have children after 18 months married, age 31
-8. HERE IS THE PONT of this message, age 32 - hate each other more than any person in the world
+8. HERE IS THE PONT of this message, age 33 - hate each other more than any person in the world

 **My ex, my ex-spouse, my ex-wife, my ex-husband, I hate them more than any other person in the entire world!
 More than putin, I hate my ex, more than Hitler, I hate my ex**